Hakon/reefpoints/_posts/2012-02-15-get-those-instance-variables-out-of-my-specs.md

 summary: Clean up your specs with let and subject
 ---

-If you're been writing [RSpec](https://www.relishapp.com/rspec) for any period of time I'm sure you've come across [let](https://www.relishapp.com/rspec/rspec-core/v/2-8/docs/helper-methods/let-and-let) and [subject](https://www.relishapp.com/rspec/rspec-core/v/2-8/docs/subject/explicit-subject). (please take a moment to check out the links if you have no idea what I'm talking about) In most cases you get effectively have the same specs with instance variables.
+If you've been writing [RSpec](https://www.relishapp.com/rspec) for any period of time I'm sure you've come across [let](https://www.relishapp.com/rspec/rspec-core/v/2-8/docs/helper-methods/let-and-let) and [subject](https://www.relishapp.com/rspec/rspec-core/v/2-8/docs/subject/explicit-subject). (please take a moment to check out the links if you have no idea what I'm talking about) In most cases you can write the same specs with instance variables.
 For example:

 {% highlight ruby %}
 describe '.find_good_cars' do